2020s in fashion: Late 1990s–2000s influences

-As a result of the increase in remote work, workplace dress codes became more casual in the UK and USA.
-Employees returning to the office frequently combined 1990s fashion inspired business casual attire with elements of loungewear and athleisure such as black monotone sneakers, navy hoodies, shorts, and even dark grey sweatpants.
+Because of the increase in remote work, workplace dress codes became more casual in the UK and US.
+Employees returning to the office frequently combined 1990s fashion–inspired business casual attire with elements of loungewear and athleisure such as black monotone sneakers, navy hoodies, shorts, and dark grey sweatpants.

-Due to gym closures, digital smart watches with timers replaced analog wristwatches as many younger men in Europe and America subscribed to online apps for tracking and planning their exercise routines at home.
+Due to gym closures, digital smart watches with timers replaced analog wristwatches as many younger men in Europe and the US subscribed to online apps for tracking and planning their exercise routines at home.
 In the UK, Middle East, and some parts of Africa, keffiyehs were used in an attempt to block viruses and to show support for Palestinian nationalism.